If you’re new to Classical Music

 Anything that makes you feel comfortable is fine.
 Most people will be wearing business clothes or slightly dressy casual clothes, but you’ll see everything from khakis to cocktail dresses.
 Some people enjoy dressing up and making a special night of it, and you can, too.
 Still, evening gowns and tuxedos are pretty rare unless you’ve bought tickets for a fancy gala—and if you have, you’ll know!
 If you do decide to dress up, though, go easy on the cologne, which can distract others near you and even prompt them to sneeze — and may distract you.

 Plan to arrive 20 minutes before concert time, so you can find your seat, turn off your cell phone, take a look at your surroundings, absorb the atmosphere, and have time to glance through the program book.
 You won’t be alone.
 Concerts last a little over 2 hours with a intermission halfway through for 15-20 minutes.

 Most concertgoers make a point of coming early to read the program notes to familiarize yourself with what you are about to hear.
 Rushing to your seat at the last minute doesn’t really give you enough time to get settled, so you may not fully enjoy the first piece on the program.
 And there’s another good reason to come early: Most concerts start on time.
 If you’re late, you may end up listening from the lobby!
 If that happens, the usher will allow you inside during a suitable pause in the program, so your arrival won’t disturb other concertgoers.

 Children at the Symphony

 Many times, we are asked by parents and grandparents, “What is the proper age for my children to start attending HSO concerts?”
-While there is no ‘one age fits all’ answer to this question, our recommended minimum age to attend HSO Masterworks or POPS concerts is five years.
+While there is no ‘one age fits all’ answer to this question, our recommended minimum age to attend HSO Masterworks or POPS concerts is 12 years of age.